Cacatuidae – Cockatoos

 They are diurnal and require daylight to find their food.
 They are not early risers, instead waiting until the sun has warmed their roosting sites before feeding.
 All species are generally highly social and roost, forage and travel in colourful and noisy flocks.
 These vary in size depending on availability of food; in times of plenty, flocks are small and number a hundred birds or less, while in droughts or other times of adversity, they may swell up to contain thousands or even tens of thousands of birds; one record from the Kimberley noted a flock of 32,000 Little Corellas.
 Species that inhabit open country form larger flocks than those of forested areas.
 Some species require roosting sites that are located near drinking sites; other species travel great distances between the roosting and feeding sites.
 They have several characteristic methods of bathing; they may hang upside down or fly about in the rain or flutter in wet leaves in the canopy.

-According to the IOC there are 21 species of extant cockatoos, which are:
+According to the newly (2025) combined AviList, there are twenty-two species of extant cockatoos in seven genera of the Cacatuidae family.
+They are:

 Red-tailed Black Cockatoo Calyptorhynchus banksii